Californians left homeless by wildfire brace for heavy rain

 “Those debris flows have the consistency of wet concrete and move faster than you can run,” he said.
 “It’s like a flood on steroids ... and a big one can take out two-story buildings.”

-The number of residents needing temporary shelter was unclear, but as many as 52,000 people were under evacuation orders at the height of the firestorm last week.
+The number of residents needing temporary shelter was unclear but as many as 52,000 people were under evacuation orders at the height of the firestorm last week.

 Nearly 500 miles south of Paradise near Malibu, west of Los Angeles, at least 2 inches (5 cm) of rain are expected to fall on a second fire, the Woolsey, which has killed three people.
 That blaze was 96 percent contained as of Monday evening.